skypher/disclosure/README.md

 Hypothetical vulnerability examples:

-> Aliens saved us from catastrophic solar activity on [July 2, 2019].
+> "Aliens saved us from catastrophic solar activity on [July 2, 2019].
 Since that time, we have learned more about them.
 They have earned our trust.
-In return, we will do [X].
+In return, we will do [X]."

->
+> "In secret, they have tended to the needs of the planet for eons.
+They have a right to [X]."

-> "The aliens we must invade [country] or they will attack us with their technology."
-(Remember, experts have already claimed defense inferiority, so this is possible.)
+> "We will upset the aliens unless we [attack]."

 > "The aliens said we can basically ignore global warming for another 50 years, so we can safely continue our use of fossil fuels without worry."

 > "Aliens support [politician] in office."

-> “Aliens interfered with [country’s] election process.”
+> "Aliens interfered with [country’s] election process."

 > "Aliens have determined that the Constitution is fundamentally flawed and they have proposed the following changes..."

-> “The aliens have determined we must do [X] to avert crisis.”
+> "The aliens have determined we must do [X] to avert crisis."

 > "In exchange for alien technology that will save the world, we must do [X]."